Hena-Akter1/HIT137-Assignment-02-/README.md

 1. In the root directory place the raw_text.txt file.
 2. Run the Question-01.py script.
 3. Encrypted text will be saved in encrypted_text.txt.
-4. Decrypted text will be saved in decrypted_text.txt.
+4. Decrypted text will be show in output.
 5. On the console, you can see the Decryption verification.

 ### Question 2: Calculate average temperature and find largest, warmest and coolest station